New Amsterdam Theatre: Movie theater and decline

 In 1960, Mark Finkelstein, who co-owned the theater building with Cohen, announced that the roof theater would be renovated into a 700-seat venue for theatrical productions.
 The following year, Finkelstein and Andour Enterprises Inc. were listed as having purchased the building outright.
 Cohen retired around the same time, and Finkelstein took over full operation.
 By the early 1960s, the surrounding block had decayed, but many of the old theater buildings from the block's heyday remained, including the New Amsterdam.
-Later that decade, a critic characterized the roof theater as a "gloomy cavern" and the main auditorium as "just another in the dubious string of 42nd Street movie houses".
+Later in the 1960s, a critic characterized the roof theater as a "gloomy cavern" and the main auditorium as "just another in the dubious string of 42nd Street movie houses".
 By the late 1970s, the New Amsterdam Theatre was dilapidated, though many of the interior decorations still remained.
 The area had become dangerous: two armed guards were killed at the theater during a robbery in 1976, and a patron was stabbed to death in 1979.
 The cinema continued to run until about 1982 or 1983, showing kung fu movies in its final years.